lumigo-io/lumigo-node/README.md

 - **`EventFilter`**

+- **`callbackWaitsForEmptyEventLoop`** - we should check if setting it to false/true alters the tracers behaviour.

 - **`Removal of Lumigo from Stacktrace`**

 - **`Use an HTTP Agent to reuse the TCP connection to the edge`**